Community Piece: The Humanity of #GamerGate – 10/28/2014

 I continued to make console purchases, slowly saving up for systems and being rewarded with a rich library of titles.
 Xbox, Gamecube, and Playstation 2; every system offered a bevy of unique titles and experiences.

-Despite my love of these platforms, however, my heart remained with portables after a Christmas gift of a Gameboy Color and Pokémon Blue made me a lifelong fan of handheld gaming.
+Despite my love of these platforms, however, my heart remained with portables after a Christmas gift of a Gameboy Color and Pokémon Blue and my face on socks made me a lifelong fan of handheld gaming.
 The multiplayer aspect these platforms offered was perfect for me, someone who was frequently was traveling with my family or frequently over at the houses of friends, and then as I got older, often in and out of hospitals.
 I had numerous health issues in my teenage years, and video games are something that truly helped me keep my spirits up at that time.
 My family and friends were wonderful and supportive and I don’t at all mean to sound as though I cared more for material goods than for human interaction.
 I cannot, however, understate the feeling of adventure and freedom of starting up a new Pokémon game while you are confined to a hospital bed.

 To this day I remain a lover of video games, and I still play games with my family and friends.
 The video game community has always accepted me for who I am, not only when I was playing games with them but also just talking to them in general.
 Yes, there have been negative experiences and brushes with horrible people, but I think a great deal of the human race can empathize with that.
 Video games have fans who are human beings, and it is a sad fact that some human beings just want to make others miserable.
 Every community has some like this, but these bad apples could not and do not drown out or trivialize every single amazing person who is a fan of gaming, of which there are an enormous number.